ber-data/data/README.md

 ## Tools and Scripts for Data Generation

-Tools, scripts, notebooks etc. for populating the data (for ingest into MongoDB) from each resouces should live in the contrib directory.
+Tools, scripts, notebooks etc. for populating the data (for ingest into MongoDB) from each resouce should live in the contrib directory.
 Each data provider has its own subfolder within `contrib/`, e.g.:
   - `contrib/emsl/`
   - `contrib/jgi/`